LegendaryGuard/BFP/README.md

 - Windows:

-Execute `build.bat` to compile qvms, keep in mind you must be in the repository directory to execute these .bat files.
+Execute `build.bat` to compile qvms, keep in mind you must be in the repository directory.

 Once compiled successfully, look for `pak9.pk3`, copy and paste into `baseq3/` or mod Q3 game directory.